jsandoval1/React/ReactPlayground/ChatApp/README.md

 ### Front End Things Learned:
-- Can store the base URL for axios calls an axios instance.
+- (1/14/24) Can store the base URL for axios calls an axios instance.
 This is useful for when you have multiple axios calls to the same server

 <!-- todo: SERVER NOTES -->
+## Server:
-## Server Notes:
+### Server Notes
+- (1/14/24) Added helmet and morgan for security and logging, never used them before
+- (1/14/24) Really focused on keeping server.js clean and reordered the code to make it more readable

-Dependencies:
+### Dependencies:
 - nodemon (for easy server restarts)
 - express (framework for node.js)
 - mongoose (for mongodb)
 - dotenv (for environment variables)
 - cors (for cross origin resource sharing)

-Might install:
 - morgan (for logging)
 - helmet (for security)